How to upload a file with Validation in Laravel 10

 • Open routes/web.php file.

-• /uploadFile – This is use for file upload.
+• /uploadFile – Defined as a POST route.
+This route is used for file uploads.

 <?php